middleman/middlemanapp.com/source/guides/extensions.html.markdown

 ## Sinatra

 The Middleman::Base class is an extension of Sinatra.
-Therefore the "app" variable also has access to Sinatra routes for additional customization:
+Therefore the `app` variable also has access to Sinatra routes for additional customization:

     :::ruby
     module Middleman::Features::MyFeature